 - Develop and operate 231 new oil, injection, and water wells

 - Produce up to 4,000 barrels of native oil per day at peak production

 - At peak production, the project may require up to 300 acre feet of water per year, a portion of which includes fresh water

-- Project status: The County is currently working to complete a Draft Environmental Impact Report for public circulation and comment.
-EDC submitted scoping comments in July 2018.
+- Project status: The County is currently working to complete a Draft Environmental Impact Report for public circulation.
+For the most recent project status please check the County’s website.

 Exemption from Federal Safe Drinking Water Standards in Cat Canyon:

 To make matters worse, these three oil companies seek to utilize steam injection and dispose of their toxic waste into underground aquifers, threatening water supplies in the Santa Maria Groundwater Basin that are critical for drinking and agriculture.
 On behalf of our clients, EDC is taking the lead in urging the State of California to protect our drinking water by not allowing 30 square miles to be exempt from the protections under the Safe Drinking Water Act.
 At a minimum, the State should wait for completion of a pending study by the U.S. Geological Survey of the groundwater quality underlying Cat Canyon Oil Field, which began in 2019.

 At the request of the oil companies, the U.S. Fish and Wildlife Service is currently working on a General Conservation Plan that, if successful, would “streamline environmental permitting” for oil and gas activities—from exploration to decommissioning—that could harm or kill three federally listed threatened and endangered species, the California tiger salamander, the California red-legged frog, and the Lompoc yerba santa.
 EDC will continue our fight to ensuring proper protection of Santa Barbara County’s incredible biodiversity.